Learn how to use Cricut Design Space in this overview of my top 10 favorite things you can do in the Cricut software.

 This will open up your canvas.
 Now let the magic of creating begin!

-There is also a Zoom in and out buttons to see the tiny details or the big picture on the bottom left corner.
+- How to Zoom in Cricut Design Space: There are Zoom in and out buttons to see the tiny details or the big picture on the bottom left corner of the canvas.

 On the left side, you will find the main buttons.